 Healthcare is a life of service and PA programs are also looking for a consistent interest in the wellbeing of others, particularly vulnerable groups like those in poverty, asylum seekers, those with disabilities, etc. A PA is a team member and demonstrating teamwork and excellent communication are positive attributes.

 Application to PA programs is through a centralized application service called CASPA.

 The optimal application timeline is from April to June.

-Committee letters are not accepted; three to five individual letters are required.
+Some schools now require a committee letter; three to five individual letters are required.
 See individual programs in the PAEA Program Directory for details.